harness/developer-hub/docs/platform/connectors/cloud-providers/ref-cloud-providers/gcs-connector-settings-reference.md

 For more information, go to the GCP documentation about [Cloud IAM roles for Cloud Storage](https://cloud.google.com/storage/docs/access-control/iam-roles).

-Ensure the Harness Delegate you have installed can reach `storage.cloud.google.com` and your GCR registry host name, for example `gcr.io`.
-Registry host name is declared in, for example, the **Host** field in the [Build and Push to GCR step settings](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-gcr.md).
+Ensure the Harness Delegate you have installed can reach `storage.cloud.google.com` and your GCR registry host, for example `gcr.io`.
+Registry host name is declared in your step settings.
+For example, you can declare it in the **Host** field in the [Build and Push to GCR step settings](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-gcr.md).

 ### GAR role requirements